Advertisement

 • Various police unions

-HB-3911 emerged directly from Chicago's 2022 decision to fully encrypt police radio.
-The impact was immediate and severe:
+HB-3911 is a direct response to Chicago's 2022 decision to fully encrypt police radio.
+The effects were immediate:

 Breaking news coverage degraded